AdobeDocs/campaign.en/help/v8/start/connect.md

 ## Log on to Adobe Campaign {#logon-to-ac}

+Campaign users connect to the Adobe Campaign console using their Adobe ID, through Adobe Identity Management System (IMS).
+They can use same ID all Adobe solutions.
+The connection is saved when using Adobe Campaign with other solutions.
+Learn more about Adobe IMS in [this page](https://helpx.adobe.com/enterprise/using/identity.html){target="_blank"}.

-To log on to an existing instance, follow the steps below:
+To log on to an instance, follow the steps below:

 1. Start the Console from the Windows **[!UICONTROL Start]** menu, in the **Adobe Campaign** program group.